-Students who leave class without permission will be given three hours of detention.
+Students who leave class without permission will be given detention: 1hr-1⁄2 hr class and 2hrs-1hour class.
 Leaving campus without permission will result in suspension.

 Manners: Theater Etiquette

 Students at Davidson should exhibit appropriate theater etiquette.
 Teachers and/or administrators will issue detention where necessary when a student is not adhering to proper audience behavior.